 - Wilson disease

-The Movement Disorders Center at UNC incorporates a dynamic team of movement disorder neurologists Dr. Nina Browner, Dr. Richard Murrow, and a neurosurgeon, Dr. Eldad Hadar, who specializes in stereotactic and functional neurosurgery.
+The Movement Disorders Center at UNC incorporates a dynamic team of movement disorder neurologists including Dr. Nina Browner, Dr. Richard Murrow and Dr. Miriam Sklerov, and a neurosurgeon, Dr. Eldad Hadar, who specializes in stereotactic and functional neurosurgery.

-The Movement Disorder Center collaborates with Bradley Vaughn, M.D. and Daniel Kaufer M.D. also in the UNC Neurology department.
+The Movement Disorders Center collaborates with Dr. Bradley Vaughn and Dr. Daniel Kaufer also in the UNC Neurology department.
 Dr. Vaughn directs the evaluation and treatment of movement disorder related sleep disturbances, such as restless leg syndrome, and Dr. Kaufer focuses on evaluation and treatment of cognitive disturbances within the overlap area of parkinsonian disorders and dementias such as Alzheimer’s disease.

 The Movement Disorders Center at UNC is proud to offer: